CHAMPION316/Yoga-Nature/TESTING.md

 [CSS Validator](https://jigsaw.w3.org/css-validator/) :

-The test found 8 of the same error, I left one error on the image since I started to work on it prior to the screen show.
+The test found 8 of the same error, I left one error on the image since I started to work on it prior to the image taken.

-The error is that frameborder is not a supported attribute anymore instead it is now style="border:0;"
+The error is that **frameborder="0"** is not a supported attribute anymore instead it is now **style="border:0;"**

 I went and changed that attribute on all of my videos.

 ![CSS Validator Error](readme-files/css-error.jpg)

-Upon fixing the I got a pass on the CSS Validator testing.
+Upon fixing the error I got a pass on the CSS Validator testing.

 ![CSS Validator Passed](readme-files/css-test-result.jpg)